 Stained Concrete is one of the hot new treatments for concrete patios, interior floors, entryways, countertops, pool decks and more.
 From new homes with elaborate concrete driveways to budgeted one-room remodels showcasing a stunning stained concrete floor, the attraction is continuing to grow when it comes to using stained concrete.
 Concrete is no longer gray and boring, it is now thought of as a decorative element.

-Alan Brooke Construction recognizes the value in using stained concrete in our designs.
+Alan Brooke Roofing recognizes the value in using stained concrete in our designs.

 Stained concrete transforms traditional gray concrete into breathtaking warm floors with little maintenance.